shawnnaquin/mjml-workflow/README.md

 You'll need to customize the `transporter` variable in `./mail.js`

-I currently have it set to `gmail`. see the [nodemailer docs](https://nodemailer.com/smtp/well-known/) for details on how to setup 'well-known' email services.
+I currently have the transporter set to `gmail`. see the [nodemailer docs](https://nodemailer.com/smtp/well-known/) for details on how to setup 'well-known' email services.
 In the case of gmail you need to setup an app password for the device you'll be sending from.

 #### package.json variables